 In fact, the moon’s orbit is moving it from directly in front of the sun to 90° around, so the sun bathes its right-hand side in daylight.

 For observing, the moon is gradually moving from a daytime to a nighttime object.
-It now rises later in the morning but still sets before midnight.
+During its waxing crescent phase, the moon rises later in the morning than the sun but still sets before midnight.

 First Quarter, Days 7